eppixx/announce-lib/Readme.md

     ];
     let ann = announce::Announce::new().await.unwrap();
     let msg = announce::Message::new("A sample Message to channel and channel2");
-    // or use another kind of enum Message
+    // modify Message to your liking

     ann.announce(urls, &msg);
 }